-- 2.4 Should a request for study leave be denied, a rationale shall be sent to the Member requesting the Leave and their Chair or Supervisor, clearly detailing the reasons the Study Leave was denied. - 2.5 Salary increments, full pension and insurance benefits will be maintained while a Member is on study leave. - 2.6 The salary support provided will be seventy-five percent (75%) and may be increased to one hundred percent (100%) at the rate of eight and one-third percent (8.33%) per annum for each year that the applicant is willing to commit to remaining in the employ of the University following completion of the period of leave. - A two-year subsequent service requirement is a condition of the study leave.
-Upon the employee's return to employment following a study leave, 50% of all costs incurred by the University, as a result of such leave, will be forgiven for each full year, for a total reimbursement following two service years.
-Should the employee not return to the University following completion of the period of leave, or leave the University prior to completing two years of service following leave, the employee will be required to reimburse the University on a pro rata basis for the costs incurred as a result of the Study Leave.
-The employee shall, prior to receiving permission for study leave, acknowledge the obligation to pay back, on a pro rata basis, any costs incurred by the University as a result of the employee's study leave, in the event that the two year subsequent service requirement is not completed.
+- 2.6 Should a request for Study Leave be denied, a rationale shall be sent to the Member requesting the Leave and their immediate supervisor, clearly detailing the reasons the Study Leave was denied. - 2.7 Salary increments, full pension, and insurance benefits will be maintained while a Member is on Study Leave. - 2.8 The salary support provided will be seventy-five percent (75%) and may be increased to one hundred percent (100%) at the rate of eight and one-third percent (8.33%) per annum for each year that the applicant is willing to commit to remaining in the employ of the University following completion of the period of Leave. - 2.9 A two-year subsequent service requirement is a condition of the Study Leave.
+Upon the employee's return to employment following Study Leave, 50% of all costs incurred by the University, as a result of such Leave, will be forgiven for each full year, for a total reimbursement following two (2) service years.
+Should the employee not return to the University following completion of the period of Leave or Leave the University prior to completing two (2) years of service following Leave, the employee will be required to reimburse the University on a prorated basis for the costs incurred as a result of the Study Leave.
+The employee shall, prior to receiving permission for Study Leave, acknowledge the obligation to pay back, on a prorated basis, any costs incurred by the University as a result of the employee's Study Leave, in the event that the two-year subsequent service requirement is not completed.